Photos courtesy of Hoshino Tea

 Inspecting finished tea

-To experience Hoshino's teas is to experience the region of Yame in a cup: one simply has to inhale the scent of their teas to be transported to the quiet, rich hills upon which the verdant leaves were cared for.
+To experience Hoshino's teas is to experience the region of Yame in a cup: one simply has to inhale the scent of their teas to travel to the quiet, storied hills upon which the verdant leaves were cared for.